keyboard_arrow_up

 End Receiver

-The mechanism that transfers the conveyed material from the tubing to the receiving bin.
+The mechanism at the end of a pneumatic system that receives and transfers the conveyed material into the designated receiving container.

 Expanded Flow